 The Wi-Fi Terminus utilizes flash memory for saving the NMEA streams in case the unit is unable to transfer the data.
 This can occur if a network is not present, if the unit is unable to associate with the network, or if there is a TCP socket problem (if TCP has been set as the default for transmission).
 The user can control how often the messages are saved to flash memory.
-For example, the unit can be configured to transmit every 10 minutes, while at the same time the unit may only save to flash memory every sixth period (every hour) to maintain the longest history possible in memory.
-Once the Wi-Fi Terminus unit has re-associated with the network (or with TCP, has re-established the socket connection), it will send out the contents of its flash memory, starting with the oldest data and ending with the network.
-The memory will be erased once the entire contents has been successfully transmitted.
+For example, the unit can be configured to transmit every 3 seconds, while, at the same time, the unit may only save to flash memory every other period (every 6 seconds) to maintain the longest history possible in memory.
+Once the Wi-Fi Terminus unit has re-associated with the network (or, with TCP, has re-established the socket connection), it will send out the contents of its flash memory, starting with the oldest data and ending with the newest, then erase its memory after the entire contents have been successfully transmitted.
 As long as the Wi-Fi Terminus is able to detect that it is on the network, it will continue its normal operation of sending out the selected NMEA streams at the selected rate.